 The restaurants are a bit of a problem because they are located in the Great Ceremonial Hosue, right where the majority of the work will be taking place.
 Guests will still be able to dine at the restaurants located there, but they will be on limited hours and closing earlier than usual.

 When Will the Polynesian Resort Refurbishment End?

-Originally, the Polynesian Resort was supposed to reopen on August 12, then it was delayed until October 4.
-The current refurbishment is now scheduled to be complete in Summer 2021.
+Originally, the Polynesian Resort was supposed to reopen on August 12, 2020, then it was delayed until October 4.
+The current refurbishment is now scheduled to be complete on July 19, 2021.

 We understand the change in plans as it just doesn’t make sense to open the resort right now during Disney World’s phased reopening.
 If Disney had these upgrades it wanted to get done to the Polynesian Resort, this is the perfect time to do it since reservations are extremely low right now.

 Once we get closer to Disney’s World’s upcoming 50th Anniversary in Fall 2021, demand will start coming back and there will be a need for the Polynesian, so it’s better to get these things taken care of now.

 I want to know what you think about the refurbishment happening at Disney’s Polynesian Village Resort…